For additional information about important dates and times, please consult the Rotman HUB.

 - Participating in team projects at a level agreed upon by the entire team

 The overall objective is to maintain a positive and productive team dynamic that will enhance the student’s learning experience.
 It is an ongoing policy of The Rotman School of Management to provide a supportive environment to maintain this objective.

-Rotman Career Services for Working Professionals is committed to working closely with you to refine your career goals, market yourself efficiently, and network with people in a position to help you reach your targets.
+Rotman Career Services is committed to working closely with you to refine your career goals, market yourself efficiently, and network with people in a position to help you reach your targets.
 Career Services provides students with career support through a range of services, including:

 1:1 Career Coaching Appointments and Workshops